Will a personal loan hurt your credit rating?

 A credit score is calculated by your previous payment history (if you are on time with making repayments), how much debt you currently have, the length of your credit history, credit utilization ratio, credit mix, and your account or enquiry activity.
 These factors determine how high or low your score is.

-This is how having a personal loan can affect your credit score; keeping up with payments, amount of existing debt, and making enquiries when applying.
+This is how having a personal loan can affect your credit score; keeping up with payments, the amount of existing debt, and making enquiries when applying.
 Applying for a loan is a hard enquiry.
 This means that the lender will review your credit report from credit bureaus to assess your application.
 This enquiry shows up on your credit report and affects your credit score for some time.

 How a personal loan can help your score